planariangames/eldritchgambit/Eldritch_Gambit_SRD_Scenes.md

 The combat-focused Actions (Attack, Grapple) all Check with a d20, at least for adventurers.
-Other Actions Check on a d12 unless the character has the right Origin, Class, or Skill (OCS) to support it.
+Other Actions Check on a d12 unless the character has the right Origin, Career, or Skill (OCS) to support it.

 When Initiative comes into play, an Action Scene splits into Rounds.
 Each Round, combatants get an Action as well as an extra Move Action